Ranked #1 Children's Hospital by U.S. News & World Report

 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

-Because children on Bader 5 at Boston Children's Hospital spend much of their day in classes, groups or appointments, visiting hours are limited during the week.
+Because children on the IPS unit at Boston Children's Hospital spend much of their day in classes, groups or appointments, visiting hours are limited during the week.
 Special exceptions may be made to accommodate specific scheduling needs or to coordinate visits with meals or family meetings.

 Weekdays: 6 p.m. -7:30 p.m.